jekpo/animal-kingdom/src/main/resources/QUESTIONS.HW1.md

 You can follow other examples in the animal.kingdom.animals package.

+You just have to right-click on the target package and then create a class in there.

 Pay attention to how the classes must implement methods from the Interfaces.

 ```java